 The Giving Exchange will be supporting music programs in seven public schools in Kiambu county, Kenya in 2019.
 Most public schools in this area cannot afford instruments and instructors to teach music studies to their students.
-By providing instruments, instructors, and a safe academic environment, The Giving Exchange along with Kiambu Constituency and Morning Star Ministries are giving children in the community the opportunity to explore a musical education and develop new skills.
+By providing instruments, instructors, and a safe academic environment, The Giving Exchange along with The Kenyan Conservatoire of Music, are giving children in the community the opportunity to explore a musical education and develop new skills.

 Music is known to have many educational benefits for the developing brain.
 Studies have found significant correlations between language and music-related skills.
 According to results from the Harmony Project, after three years of music education District Officials found a dramatic increase in test scores “…a 61% increase in reading and 54% increase in math proficiency among Harmony students, compared with non-Harmony same-school peers.”